-As you discuss the options, ask your doctor these five questions:
+As you think over the options for surgery, ask your doctor these questions:

-- Is there a good chance my condition will improve?
+- Is there a good chance my condition will get better?

 - How much will it improve?

 - What are the chances of side effects from a treatment?

 - Will I need to have this treatment repeated?

 With newer technologies, doctors can do some procedures with tiny cuts (incisions) or use tube-style instruments that they insert into you.
 These can mean faster recoveries and less pain afterward.